rfabbri/pavilion-multiview-3d-dataset/README.md

                       Connect a 3D point if allpts( alledg(i-1:i) , :).
                       See the end of parse_collada.sce for an example of how to plot the ground truth in scilab/matlab.

-We provide these files for the cropped version of the dataset only, but you can easily generate them for the full dataset.

 When using the XML .dae COLLADA file in a custom way, you will have to transform from object coordinates to world coordinates prior to using the cameras.